ericmj/workshop/lab4/README.md

 Create a new mix project with `mix new lab4`.

-The `lab4` branch has a file `lib/lab4.ex` which contains some stubbed out functions.
+The `lab4` directory has a file `lib/lab4.ex` which contains some stubbed out functions.
 Copy the file to `lib/` in your project and implement the functions.

   1. Create a process that just returns the first message it receives and then dies.